 And concerning being discreet, be aware of what you say to medical students, residents, and others during the admissions process.
 Your remarks may be inadvertently or intentionally repeated.

 Santayana: Those Who Cannot Remember the Past Are Condemned to Repeat It

 In conclusion, the savviest applicants seek out those with relevant experience and learn from them.
 This means finding valuable, trustworthy mentorship that will help you draft a road map to your goals.
 This also means speaking with students or residents a couple of years ahead of you to pick their brains for application do’s and don’ts while such anecdotes are still fresh enough that you can learn from their experiences.

-Michelle Finkel, formerly an Assistant Residency Director and faculty member at Harvard Medical School, founded Insider Medical Admissions to level the admissions playing field by offering elite advising services for residency, medical school, fellowship, post-baccalaureate, and dental schools applicants.
-Check out Dr. Finkel’s under-one-minute, stop motion Guru on the Go© videos on her Youtube site and join her on Facebook and Twitter.
+Michelle Finkel, MD, formerly an Assistant Residency Director and faculty member at Harvard Medical School, founded Insider Medical Admissions, where she offers advising services for residency, medical school, fellowship, post-baccalaureate, and dental school applicants.
+Check out Dr. Finkel’s under-one-minute, stop motion Guru on the Go© videos on her YouTube site and join her on Facebook and Twitter.